mahdimehrabi/abrarvan-wallet/README.md

 and after this any requests that come to our server because consumer_count in redis is -1 we just throw 404 or 400 error to them.<br>
-To prevent losing data from redis we run a periodic task every hour(for your comfort in check and test i set it to 30 seconds) and update consumer_count of **active** codes in postgres.
+To prevent losing data from redis we run a periodic task every hour and update consumer_count of **active** codes in postgres. note:for your comfort in check and test I changed time duration to 30 seconds.

 ## Security
 prevented race condition in redis by using [redis transaction](https://redis.io/docs/manual/transactions/).<br>
-prevented users to use charge more than once by defining `recevied_charge` column in users table.
+prevented users to use charge/discount code more than once by defining `recevied_charge` column in users table.
 (I handled it by just a boolean field which is wrong, and I must use a json column or many to many field but for purpose of this project I kept it simple)
 <br>
 in decreasing action if anything goes wrong we cancel other actions ,